ConjureFi/contracts-main/README.md

 ```

 ## Testing
-The contracts can be tested by running the corresponding tests from the hardhat test folder
+The contracts can be tested by running the corresponding tests from the hardhat test folder with a total of 51 unit tests.
 ```
 npx hardhat test
 ```